Revise Class 10 Science – Control and Coordination with Our MCQ Mock Test!

 After our nose senses a smell, which option shows the mechanism of the travelling of sense in our body?

-30. Which of the following is not a ductless gland?
+29. Which of the following statements is correct about receptors?

 Question 1 of 30